Last Updated on: 29th May 2023, 09:17 am

 Smaller parrots, like lovebirds, cockatiels, and budgies, are slightly tidier.

 Why Is My Parrot So Messy?

-Aside from breed, personality determines if your parrot is more or less messy.
-Some birds will be more carefree, scattering seeds all around their cage.
-Others will keep water splashing to a minimum.
+Aside from species, personality determines if a parrot is messy.
+Some birds are more carefree, scattering seeds around their cage.
+Some factors may cause a parrot to be messier: